 “Traditional body protectors are designed to protect the abdomen, internal organs, chest, and ribs,” says Danielle Santos of Charles Owen, adding that they also offer some protection from bruising, cuts, and abrasions.
 “What body protectors do not do is to offer direct spinal protection, protect from crushing the body, or protect against injuries involving severe torsion, flexion, or extension.
 Air vests were specifically designed with the thought to reduce ‘crush’ injuries to the chest when riders hit the ground hard or when a horse lands on top of them during a fall.”

 Body protector foam type and design differs from brand to brand, so it's important to really examine the construction of the different vests to understand the purpose of the design.
 For example, some vests are made of multiple layers of foam, while others are made of a continuous sheet that have etched cells meant to make them more flexible and light weight.

-There are two primary reasons why body protectors are mandatory and air vests are currently not.
+There are two primary reasons why body protectors are mandatory and horse riding air vests are currently not.

 - Body protectors are failsafe.
 There are no mechanical components to a body protector.
 You just put it on and go.
 Conversely, an air vest has a mechanical component in that there is a lanyard, a trigger, and a CO2 canister.
 In order for the air vest to deploy, sufficient force must be exerted on the lanyard to trigger the piston to pierce the gas canister.